University of Nevada-Las Vegas vs Nevada State University

 The Financial Comparison

-Ten years after enrollment, University of Nevada-Las Vegas graduates earn a median of $55,037 compared to $53,166 at Nevada State University.
-The payback period is 9.1 years at University of Nevada-Las Vegas versus 10.8 years at Nevada State University.
+Then look at what that buys.
+Ten years after enrollment, University of Nevada-Las Vegas graduates earn a median $55,037 against $53,166 at Nevada State University.
+The cost earns itself back in 9.1 years at University of Nevada-Las Vegas and 10.8 years at Nevada State University.

-Graduates leave University of Nevada-Las Vegas with a median $19,450 in debt versus $19,691 at Nevada State University.
-The debt-to-earnings ratios are 0.49 and 0.43 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Nevada-Las Vegas owing a median $19,450 versus $19,691 at Nevada State University.
+Their debt-to-earnings ratios are 0.49 and 0.43 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers